EmanuelaBoros/emanuelaboros.github.io/_pages/cv.md

 ## Fun facts

-* Currently signed in to 30 different Slack teams
+* Currently signed in to 30 different Slack teams.
+* Don't believe in fantasy books, but can dream up neural architectures that read medieval charters.
+* Once built a pipeline that processed 40 million historical newspaper articles — and still found time to watch movies and go to metal festivals.
+* Known to advance the state of the art by gently correcting it.
+* _When Ema joins a shared task, everyone updates their baselines._